Access to HE

 - provide health promotion and disease prevention advice for patients

+You’ll be a graduate who has undertaken post-graduate training and you'll work under the supervision of a doctor.
 Most physician associates currently work in general practice, acute (internal) medicine and emergency medicine.

 How I'll learn